Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.32/index.md

 <br>

-**• Discrepancy Quarantine feature:** If a user proceeds to upload a study despite system warnings indicating that the same study already exists in the cloud with differing demographic data, the platform will automatically redirect the existing version to the quarantine worklist.
+**• Discrepancy Quarantine feature:** If a user proceeds to upload a study despite system warnings indicating that the same study already exists in the cloud with differing demographic data, the platform will automatically redirect the current version to the quarantine worklist.
 All users can view studies in the quarantine list, but only those with admin roles can take further actions—such as editing the study’s demographics through Admin Tools > Edit Study or confirming it as-is before restoring it to the worklist.
 When a study is sent to quarantine, the Quarantine Worklist button in the interface turns orange, visually signaling the presence of unresolved items.

 _Quarantine Worklist button_